suryaharshith-ship-it/DQN-on-New-Atari-Domains/README.md

 # DQN on Breakout

 This project takes a simple DQN model and adapts it from *Pong* to *Breakout* using Gymnasium and ALE.
-The goal wasn’t to build a perfect agent, but to show how the agent’s behavior improves after a little training.
+The goal was to show behavior improves after a little training.

 ## What I Did